mikemcevoyiom/codex/README.md

 The application also remembers the last folder you used and defaults to that location the next time it runs.

 After launching the script, choose a folder containing your videos.
-Two buttons represented by images found in the `images` directory are available and each operation will be applied to every video in the selected folder:
+Two image-based buttons are displayed using the files in the `images` directory.
+Click these pictures to perform the following actions on every video in the selected folder:

 * **Convert to HEVC** – converts the currently selected file to HEVC if it is not already encoded in HEVC or AV1.